 California Building Energy Efficiency Standards state that replacements, recovering or recoating of the exterior surface of existing nonresidential low-sloped roofs shall meet certain requirements where more than 50 percent or more than 2,000 square feet of roof, whichever is less, is being replaced, recovered or recoated.
-The complete roof standards appear in Sections 118 (i), 143 and 149 of the State of California's Building Energy Efficiency Standards.
-New standards will take effect January 1, 2010.
+The complete roof standards appear in the State of California's Building Energy Efficiency Standards.
+Non-residential standards are found in Sections 140.3 and 141.
+Residential standards are found in Section 150.2.
+New standards went into effect January 1, 2017.

 In addition to true cool roof shingles, lighter colors of standard asphalt shingles are also more environmentally friendly than black shingles.

 What is a Cool Roof?